-The decision to pick is really really important.
+The decision to pick is really, really important.
 That’s probably the most critical part of the whole winemaking process.
-Factors in deciding when to pick include the amount of sugar and acid in the grapes.
+Factors in deciding when to pick the grapes include the amount of sugar and acid in the grapes.
 In pending weather and the availability of tanks based in the winery.
 Approaches to harvesting vary.
-But the primary goal is to ensure that the fruit is kept cool and intact and arrives quickly to the winery.
+But the primary goal is to ensure that the fruit is kept cool and intact and arrives quickly into the winery.
 So we get started picking grapes early in the morning.
 Everything is hand-harvested into small boxes.
 We’ll bring them into the winery, weigh them, and then put them into a cold room.
 At that point, we’ll begin processing.

 There is no single right way to make wine.
 To outstanding producers just as often come to opposite conclusions regarding any individual decision.
 The key to quality winemaking lies in an experienced intuition and an understanding of how the complex interaction of hundreds of choices can lead to the desired result.

 The Fourth Step in Making Wine from Grapes – Pressing